BHUTAN EXPEDITION

 THE COST:

 Price is per person for twin share (Hotel room and tents will both be shared with another guest).
-Single Supplement available, email us for price and availability.

 Deposit of $1500 USD is required to hold your spot on the trip.
 Deposits are non-refundable, however they can be transferred to another Trail Run Adventures trip

-Remaining balance due by June 1st 2023.
+Remaining balance due by July 1st, 2026.
 Registrations after that date must be paid in full.

 THE INCLUSIONS:

-EXPEDITION TRAIL RUN (8 DAYS) All facilities and staff required on trail run including horse teams, 1 chief guide and 2 assistant guides, cooks, camp helpers and horses to carry luggage and tents; spare horses as needed in case of emergency; extra teams of staff to travel ahead to prepare shelter and carry lunch and refreshments.
+EXPEDITION TRAIL RUN (7 DAYS) All facilities and staff required on trail run including horse teams, 1 chief guide and 2 assistant guides, cooks, camp helpers and horses to carry luggage and tents; spare horses as needed in case of emergency; extra teams of staff to travel ahead to prepare shelter and carry lunch and refreshments.

 TENTS provided.
 Include sleeping, dining, cook tents and toilet tent.
 Note sleeping bags are not provided.